rikp777/Portfolio/content/projects/minor/learning-objectives.md

 ## General Conslusion

 Overall, I think I learned a lot in this minor.
 In doing so, I placed my focus mainly on performing machine learning in the area of cyber.
 I had no prior knowledge of this.
 Now I have a broad scale of knowledge both technical and non technical aspects.
+I was happy in the way this minor was structured.
+It was very open minded I was free in learning about things of interest what I personally find very motivating.
+It was also allowed to combined different aspects within the cyber atmosphere.
+I did a lot of side projects that interested me I learned a lot about all of them and besides you really benefit if you are free in what you want to learn because you only learn what you are interested in.
+Finally, I would like to conclude this minor by thanking all the teachers, especially Stefan and Peter, for their great guidance.